Jurassic Park (SNES video game): Gameplay

-The game's world is spacious and non-linear.
-The exterior portion, played from a top-down perspective, consists of a maze that is made up of jungle trees, along with rock formations, canals, fences, gates, and a number of buildings that can be entered and explored.
 The game switches to a first-person perspective when the player enters one of these buildings.
 The player must collect ID cards belonging to characters on the island in order to access certain rooms.
 Other rooms are completely dark and require night vision goggles to enter.
 Some buildings contain multiple floors that are accessed via elevators.
 Jurassic Park supports the Super NES Mouse when playing first-person sequences or operating computer terminals.

 Although it is never fully explained in the game, the objectives to win Jurassic Park are as follows: